mirage/mirage-www/tmpl/blog/releasing-mirage.md

   so we'll explain how to port Mirage to this target (which is rather different from either Unix or Xen, and serves to illustrate the portability of our approach).

+### How to get involved

 Bear with us while we update all the documentation and start the blog posts off today (the final libraries for the 1.0 release are all being merged into OPAM while I write this).
+I'll edit this post to contain links to the future posts as we post them.

-Since we're now also a proud Xen and Linux Foundation incubator project, our mailing list is shifting to **`mirageos-devel@lists.xenproject.org`**, and we very much welcome comments and feedback on our efforts over there.
+Since we're now also a proud Xen and Linux Foundation incubator project, our mailing list is shifting to [mirageos-devel@lists.xenproject.org](http://lists.xenproject.org/cgi-bin/mailman/listinfo/mirageos-devel), and we very much welcome comments and feedback on our efforts over there.

 The `#mirage` channel on FreeNode IRC is also growing increasingly popular, as is simply reporting issues on the main [Mirage GitHub](http://github.com/mirage/mirage) repository.
-See you shortly for the introductory post!